Food Processing Floor Coating in Somerville

 Why urethane cement instead of standard epoxy?

-Standard epoxy cracks under thermal shock - hot water on a cold slab.
+Standard epoxy cracks under thermal shock: hot water on a cold slab.
 Urethane cement flexes with the slab and resists the rapid temperature changes food facilities create daily.
 It is also more chemically resistant to the sanitizers used in food production.
+For Somerville facilities with cold storage adjacent to heated areas, the flexibility is especially critical.

 Does the floor meet USDA/FDA requirements?

 Yes.
 Seamless, non-porous surface with cove-base transitions at walls.
-No grout lines or seams.
+No grout lines or seams where bacteria can harbor.
 We can provide spec sheets and compliance documentation for inspectors.
+If your facility is preparing for certification or re-inspection, we coordinate timing and documentation with your compliance team.

 Can you install without shutting down production?